aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         )
 ```

-Then we define the helper function parsing image breeds from its file path.
-It takes all the images from the dataset, randomly draws pairs of them, and determines if they are the same breed or not.
+Then define the helper function and parse image breeds from its file path.
+Take all the images from the dataset, randomly draw pairs of them, and determine if they are the same breed or not.

 ```python
 def label_func(fname):